 The fees charged by CEX.IO follow a maker/taker model.
 A maker order adds liquidity to the market and can’t execute immediately.
 The fee for such orders ranges from 0% to 0.16% based on the trade volume.
 Taker orders remove liquidity from the market and orders are executed immediately.
 Fees range from 0.1% to 0.25% depending on trade volume.
 A deposit of up to 2.99% applies when using Visa or MasterCard.

 Paxful is a popular Peer-to-Peer (P2P) trading platform that lets people trade crypto directly with others.
-It connects buyers and sellers, who can use over 350 different payment methods including prepaid card.
+It connects buyers and sellers, who can use over 350 different payment methods including prepaid cards.
 To buy or sell Bitcoin, users need to check offers posted by other people and pick the best one for their needs.
-Paxful protects every trade with an escrow account and funds are only released after payment is confirmed.
+Paxful protects every trade with a Bitcoin escrow account and funds are only released after payment is confirmed.